akash7040/react_app/README.md

 this project is simple project which will take user information from registration , and after login this information will be show in profile section os user . user can also update or edit its information in profile section

+### how to start the project

+first start the database by running the command "  json-server --watch db.json --port 5000  "

+then after successfully runnning the above command run the project by npm start in new terminal without closing previous one